QiaoZhi-ChibaUniversity/Supplemental-ERPV-Hotspot/README.md

 SOZ, SAZ, SOA, and SAA represent solar/satellite zenith and azimuth angles.

-RED and NIR represent red and near-infrared reflectance.
+RED and NIR represent red and near-infrared BRFs of Himawari.

 2. Place the model scripts
 Ensure the following custom Python modules are placed in the same directory as the main script: